 - Campus Life

-Cathy Dow-Royer, Ed.D. - Associate Professor and Director of the Occupational Therapy Program.
+Cathy Dow-Royer, Ed.D., OTR/L - Associate Professor and Director of the Occupational Therapy Program.
 Dr. Dow-Royer earned her undergraduate degree in occupational therapy at the University of Illinois, and her doctorate in higher education administration from the University of Massachusetts.
 She has over 34 years of experience as a practicing clinician, including 12 years as the owner of a private hand therapy practice.
 Dr. Dow-Royer began her academic career at AIC in 1998 and has provided leadership during two successful program accreditations, as well as the curriculum transition from a bachelor to a master's level professional program.
 In addition to her administrative responsibilities, she teaches the research series courses and guest lectures on topics such as splinting and modalities.
-Research interests include the influence of academic departments on faculty scholarship in occupational therapy.
+Research interests include the influence of academic departments on faculty scholarship in occupational therapy and interprofessional education in non-medical school settings.

 Judith Stinson, MS, OTR/L - Assistant Professor of Occupational Therapy.
 With more than 35 years of experience as an OT in various school, community and medical settings, Judith continues to be excited by the versatility of her profession and its ability to evolve in response to societal needs.
 Her current teaching responsibilities include the integrated Fieldwork/Service Delivery courses, the Fieldwork Seminar course and mentoring student research.
 In her role as Academic Fieldwork Coordinator, she develops level I and II fieldwork partnerships in clinical and community settings throughout the country and serves as academic liaison to clinicians.
 She is secretary of the New England Occupational Therapy Education Council and has presented on fieldwork education at the state and national level.